Baby Sleep Coaching Orange County | The Parenthood Project Book a Sleep Clarity Call

 This is exactly where the Deep Dive or in-person tiers are designed to land.
 Standard sleep training assumes a typical developmental trajectory.
 The somatic, biology-first lens lets us work with the actual baby in front of us, not a template.

 Biology, safety, and the data are mine to hold firmly.
 If your 4-week-old isn't sleeping through the night, that's biology, not a problem.
 If your sleep environment isn't safe, that's non-negotiable.
 If you're sabotaging your own stated goals, I'll name it.
-But the values, the goals, the pace, and the methods that fit your nervous system?
-Those belong to you.
+But the values, the goals, the pace, and the methods that fit your nervous system belong to you.

 What if I can't be consistent because of work, other kids, or life?